halilolt/halilolt/README.md

 - 👋 Hi, I’m @halilolt
-- 👀 I’m interested in ...Koş
+- 👀 I’m interested in ...software
 - 🌱 I’m currently learning ...
-Forresst
 - 💞️ I’m looking to collaborate on ...
-Koşş
 - 📫 How to reach me ...adadaadsdadad
 - 😄 Pronouns: ...adadasdasdsad
 - ⚡ Fun fact: ...asddasdadsadad